Anonychun/Wifi-Chun/README.md

 Library to penetration testing on WiFi.
 This library only tested on Linux

 ## Features
-- Update and upgrade repository synaptic package `apt`
-- Installing `MDK3` and `Aircrack-ng` from synaptic pakcage repository.
 - Deauthentication / Disassociation Amok Mode.
 - Kicks everybody found from `AP` (acces point)
 - Beacon `Flood Mode`